Non-Markovian maximal couplings and a vertical reflection principle on a class of sub-Riemannian manifolds: Coupling on

 \begin{proof} Consider the Poincar\'e disk model of hyperbolic space, with Cartesian coordinates $(x,y)$ on the disk.
 By the symmetries of $\bH_+^2$, without loss of generality, we can assume our two processes start from $(a,0)$ and $(-a,0)$ for $0<a<1$, where $a$ depends on $r$ in a way we discuss below.
 If $(x_t,y_t)$ is the Brownian motion started from $(a,0)$ and $\sigma'_r$ is the first time $x_t$ hits 0, then the reflection coupling is given by letting $(\tilde{x}_t,\tilde{y}_t)=(-x_t,y_t)$ until $\sigma'_r$, and then letting $(\tilde{x}_t,\tilde{y}_t)=(x_t,y_t)$ for $t\geq \sigma'_r$ (is $\sigma'_r$ is finite, otherwise the previous equation holds for all time).
 Then the processes successfully couple if and only if $\sigma'_r$ is finite.
 That this coupling is maximal and Markov follows from and \cite{Kuwada-Suf} and \cite{Kuwada-Nec} as discussed in Section \ref{Sect:Intro1}, but in this simple case, it's also clear from the construction (maximality follows from the analogous computation to \eqref{Eqn:Max}).
 So it remains to compute the probability that $\tau$ is finite.
 There are a few ways to do this, such as considering the SDE satisfied by the distance between the processes, but we give a simple argument using the harmonic function theory of the disk.

 Let $u(a,b)$ be the probability that a Brownian motion started from $(a,b)$ in the right half-disk (that is, with $a^2+b^2<1$ and $a>0$) hits the circle $x^2+y^2=1$ before it hits the line $\{x=0\}$, which is the diameter of the circle corresponding to the bisector between $(-a,0)$ and $(a,0)$.
-(Whether the Brownian motion is understood as a hyperbolic or Euclidean Brownian motion doesn't matter; since $\bH^2_+$ and the disk are conformally equivalent and thus their Brownian motions differ only by time change.)
+(Whether the Brownian motion is understood as a hyperbolic or Euclidean Brownian motion doesn't matter; since $\bH^2_+$ and the disk are conformally equivalent and thus their Brownian motions differ only by time change.
+In the disk model, the transience of hyperbolic Brownian motion corresponds to the fact that the Euclidean Brownian motion goes to the boundary of the disk.)
 Then $u$ is harmonic and is determined by having boundary values 1 on the semi-circle and 0 on the diameter.
 By symmetry, $u$ is the restriction to the right half-disk of the harmonic function on the disk which has boundary values $-1$ on the part of the unit circle with with $x<0$ and 1 on the part with $x\geq 0$.
 Thus we now extend $u$ to the entire disk in this way, and observe that $u$ is given in terms of the integral of the boundary values against the Poisson kernel.

 In particular, if we let $(r,\theta)$ be the usual polar coordinates on the disk, we have the Poisson kernel

 Then for $u(a,0)$, the contributions from $y>0$ and $y<0$ are the same by symmetry, so we have